If you want to explore America’s past and sample some of its splendor, then you can’t go wrong with an East Coast road trip!

 The rest of Pennsylvania is mostly rural.
 Much of Pennsylvania’s natural splendor is found here, and it’s particularly beautiful if you stay around the Poconos, Lake Eerie, and the Laurel Highlands.
 Famously, the Amish also live in the Pennsylvania countryside, mostly around Lancaster.

 If you make it as far as Pittsburgh in the western portion of Pennsylvania, you’ll be rewarded.
 Pittsburgh was once the steel capital of the USA and, though it had a couple of rough years, is now becoming one of the coolest East Coast cities.

 Maryland and Delaware Road Trip

-Maryland and Delaware are two more historically significant states.
-Much of their histories are defined by the vital Chesapeake Bay, which served as an extremely important waterway during colonial days.
+Maryland and Delaware are two of more historically significant states in the country.
+Much of their two histories are defined by the vital Chesapeake Bay, which served as an extremely important waterway during colonial days.

 Nowadays, Maryland and Delaware are pretty quiet and mostly act as residences for rich folk from DC.
 The states still benefit from being located next to the Chesapeake – the seafood here is some of the best on the East Coast and there are lots of little coastal haunts worth checking out.
 These, in addition to the many historical attractions, make both states worth seeing.

-Baltimore (Maryland) is the largest city in the region and hosts the densest collection of attractions.
-Baltimore, made famous for its criminal elements thanks to The Wire, is not nearly as dangerous as it used to be and is actually one of the most desirable cities on the East Coast.
+Baltimore, Maryland is the largest city in the region and hosts the densest collection of attractions.
+Staying in Baltimore, made famous for its criminal elements thanks to The Wire, is not nearly as dangerous as it used to be and is actually one of the most desirable cities on the East Coast.